 Philippe Saint-Andre was disappointed with the contribution of France's replacements at Twickenham

-France coach Philippe Saint-Andre has demanded his players learn from their third successive defeat in this season's Six Nations.
+France coach Philippe Saint-Andre has demanded his players learn from their third successive Six Nations defeat.

 France held a 10-9 lead at the interval and could have been four points clear had Morgan Parra not sliced a penalty wide on the stroke of half-time.

 But the game turned in England's favour after the restart and Manu Tuilagi's try and two late penalties from Toby Flood saw the hosts home.

 Tuiliagi's touchdown came just two minutes after Saint-Andre's decision to replace Francois Trinh-Duc with Frederick Michalak and the France coach said he expected more impact from his replacements.